Maria Miller: Expenses claims

-In December 2012, The Daily Telegraph reported that, between 2005 and 2009, Miller had claimed over £90,000 in parliamentary expenses for the mortgage and upkeep of a house in south London where she lived with her parents.
+In December 2012, The Daily Telegraph reported that, between 2005 and 2009, Miller had claimed more than £90,000 in parliamentary expenses for the mortgage and upkeep of a house in south London where she lived with her parents.
 She was subsequently reported to Parliamentary Commissioner for Standards John Lyon by MP John Mann, and an inquiry was launched into the claims.

 Miller explained that her parents lived with her as "dependents" under Independent Parliamentary Standards Authority rules.

 Shortly after the Telegraph broke the story on Miller's expenses, it emerged that both Cameron's spokesman, Craig Oliver, and Miller's special advisor, Joanna Hindley, had phoned the newspaper prior to publication in an attempt to warn it off.
 According to the paper, the pair issued a veiled threat by reminding it of Miller's role in enacting proposals in the Leveson report on press regulation.
 Downing Street denied that any threats were made.
 The newspaper later released the recording they had made of Hindley's call.

 Investigation lasted more than a year, and was handed in to the Commons Select Committee on Standards in February 2014.
 In it, the standards commissioner had concluded Miller had been in the wrong, and recommended she pay back £45,000.
 On 3 April 2014, however, the Standards Committee concluded "recommended that Mrs Miller repay the £5,800 which she has identified as an overclaim.
 She should also apologise by personal statement on the floor of the House for her attitude to the Commissioner's inquiries" Following poor advice from the then Chief Whip, George Young, she made a 32-second Commons statement the same day.

-The case was referred to the police by MP Thomas Docherty;
+The case was referred to the police by MP Thomas Docherty.

 On 9 April 2014, Miller resigned from the cabinet.
 David Cameron, expressed "sadness" over her stepping down, and said he hoped she would be able to return to the front bench "in due course".

 Post-parliamentary career

 After leaving the House of Commons, Miller began working as a specialist advisor on diversity, equity, and inclusion.
 In January 2025 she took office as the first independent chair of the Chartered Institute of Public Relations.
 With the announcement of her appointment, Miller stated that her work will focus on issues such as talent development, digital regulation and the responsible use of AI in the public relations industry.
+In January 2026, she was appointed as the Bar Council’s Commissioner for Conduct.